AdobeDocs/campaign-web.en/help/v8/audience/test-profiles.md

 1. Click the **[!UICONTROL Save]** button.

-The test profile you just created is now ready to be used to send a test.
+The test profile you just created is now ready to be used to send a proof.
 [Learn more](../preview-test/test-deliveries.md#test-profiles)

 <!--Use test profiles in Direct mail? cf v7/v8-->